 Missouri's Comprehensive School Counseling Programs

-Professional school counselors work at elementary, middle/junior high, high school, and/or postsecondary levels.
-They have a Master's degree or higher in school counseling from a state-approved school counselor preparation program, and they have been certified as a professional school counselor by the Missouri Department of Elementary and Secondary Education.
-They are professional educators with specialized training in academic, career, and personal/social development as well as mental health.
+School counselors work at elementary, middle/junior high, high school, and/or postsecondary levels.
+They have a Master's degree or higher in school counseling from a state-approved school counselor preparation program, and they have been certified as a school counselor by the Missouri Department of Elementary and Secondary Education.
+They are professional educators with specialized training in academic, career, and social/emotional development as well as mental health.
 Their preparation program includes:

 • human growth and development